 The Perfect Agricultural Sisterhood

 So those two crops thrived together, much more than they would have if planted apart.
-So, there were the two sisters, always together, always helping one another, but what about the squash?
+There were the two sisters, always together, always helping one another, but what about the squash?
 It was this third sister that really made the system so ingenious.

 It was pure agricultural brilliance and the reason these three humble plants play such a large part in so many Native American myths and legends.
 They believed that since they were so magical when grown together, that they should also be eaten together.
 They also believed that since they protected each other while growing, that they would protect whoever ate them together.